freeCodeCamp/guide/src/pages/java/loops/for-loop/index.md

 * `expression` - Evaluated at the beginning of each iteration.
 If the `expression` evaluates to `true`, `Statements` will get executed.
 * `increment` - Invoked after each iteration through the loop.
 You can increase/decrease the value of variables here.

+A common way the `for` loop is used is if you need to iterate your code a specific number of times.
+For example, if you wanted to output the numbers 0-10, you would initialize the variable for your counter to 0, then check if the value is less than 10, and add one to the counter after every iteration.

+Notice that you would check if the value is less than 10, not less than or equal to 10, since you are starting your counter at 0.

 ```java
 int iter_For;
 for (iter_For = 0; iter_For < 10; iter_For++)